 The world feels uncertain right now.
 Rising costs.
 Global instability.
 Pressure from every direction.
-And if you're feeling worried about your finances, you're not alone.
+If you're feeling worried about your finances, you're not alone.

 Here’s what Canadians told us they’re most concerned about